c00kiemon5ter/monsterwm/README.md

 panel suits him best (dzen2, conky, w/e), to process and display that information.

 To disable the panel completely set `PANEL_HEIGHT` to zero `0`.
-The `SHOW_PANELL` setting controls whether the panel is visible on startup, it does not control whether there is a panel or not.
+The `SHOW_PANEL` setting controls whether the panel is visible on startup, it does not control whether there is a panel or not.

   [unix]: http://en.wikipedia.org/wiki/Unix_philosophy